 and may attend while awaiting receipt of your military immunization records.
 Please contact the Wellness Center for help with requesting your records from the

-Students can obtain a copy of their immunization records by completing the Authorization to Release/Obtain Medical Records form and attaching a copy of their photo identification (driver's license, student ID, etc.) Records can be faxed or mailed to any school or employer the student designates at no cost.
+Students can obtain a copy of their immunization records by completing the printable Authorization to Release/Obtain Medical Records form or the online Authorization to Release/Obtain Medical Records form and attaching a copy of their photo identification (driver's license, student ID, etc.) Records can be emailed (with permission) or mailed to any school or employer the student designates at no cost.